 MEI is a development stage company incorporated on December 1, 2000 as a wholly-owned subsidiary of Novogen.
 The Company commenced operations in May 2002 and its business purpose is the development and commercialization of drugs for the treatment of cancer.
-The Company is presently engaged in the clinical development of the anti-cancer drug phenoxodiol.
+The Company is presently engaged in the clinical development of the anti-cancer drug candidate called phenoxodiol.
 Novogen's subsidiary has granted to the Company's subsidiary, a worldwide non-transferable license under its patent right and patent applications and its relevant know-how to conduct clinical trials and commercialize and distribute all forms of phenoxodiol for uses in the field of prevention, treatment, and cure of cancer in humans, except topical applications.
 Novogen currently owns approximately 86.9% of the outstanding shares of the Company's common stock.

-The Company's main focus during fiscal year ended June 30, 2004 and in the nine months to March 31, 2005 was to undertake human clinical testing of phenoxodiol.
-During the nine months ended March 31, 2005 the Company continued to recruit patients into the existing clinical trial programs.
+The Company's main focus during fiscal year ended June 30, 2005 and in the three months to September 30, 2005 was to undertake human clinical testing of phenoxodiol.
+During the three months ended September 30, 2005 the Company continued to recruit patients into the existing clinical trial programs.
+The Company is also in the planning phase of its pivotal phase IIb multinational ovarian cancer study.